danield137/stories/README.md

 You may share it freely for non-commercial purposes as long as attribution is given, and no changes are made to the original work.

-All characters, names, and story concepts (including "Mira", "The Initiative Line", and the "Genetic Preserve System") are part of a protected narrative world and may not be used in derivative works without permission.
+All characters, names, and story concepts (including "Maya", "The Initiative Line", and the "Genetic Preserve System") are part of a protected narrative world and may not be used in derivative works without permission.